mendix/docs/content/en/docs/apidocs-mxsdk/apidocs/apps/epics-api.md

 url: /apidocs-mxsdk/apidocs/epics-api/
 type: swagger
 restapi: true
-description: "Use this API to extend the requirements and project management capabilities of the Mendix Platform or connect third-party service management and project management tools."
+description: "The Epics API extends the requirements and project management capabilities of the Mendix Platform and connects third-party service management and project management tools."
 weight: 55
 ---